 Food for Tuscans, and Italians in general, is practically a religion.
 And like every religion, it’s got its own rituals.
 Families stay proudly faithful to the traditional recipes handed down by “nonna” (or grandmother) and ingredients are chosen meticulous care.
 There’s rivalry too.
 And every town claims the title for having the most genuine version of a “primo piatto” or the best cured meat.

 In Tuscany, cooking is about perfectionism, purity and passion.
-And you’ll learn to appreciate this if you choose the right class for you.
 You’ll learn how to prepare some deliciously authentic food, and you’ll add some Tuscan flavour to your holiday.